aboev/smalldb/README.md

 ```
   cmake .
 ```
 4. (Optional) Install & run MySQL if you don't have one.
-Please follow instructions on <a href="http://dev.mysql.com/doc/refman/5.6/en/installing-source-distribution.html"></a> for post-install setup
+Please follow instructions on http://dev.mysql.com/doc/refman/5.6/en/installing-source-distribution.html for post-install setup
 ```
   make
   make install
 ```
 5. Compile smalldb
 ```
   cd storage/smalldb
   make
 ```
 5. Copy smalldb.so file into MySQL plugin directory (You can check plugin directory through: SHOW VARIABLES LIKE "%plugin_dir%";)